Training the athlete. Nurturing the artist.

 For monthly tuition rates, please visit our online store.

 Semester tuition is calculated by multiplying the monthly rate by the number of months in the semester and subtracting 15%.

 Sibling Discount: We offer a sibling discount of 10%.
-Please note, this discount cannot be combined with the semester discount.
+Please note, the sibling discount cannot be combined with the semester discount.

 There is a registration fee of $25 for all new students, except Toddler Dance & Play.